 This is my urban symphony.
 Each has a role to play.
 This is my urban symphony.
 It is my everyday.

 Tonight was the last night to breathe in the smells of loamy soil and listen to the sounds of the night chorus.
 A chorus of birds, frogs, cicadas and other creatures that greet the night.
-I’m on 6 acres of fertile soil here in the northern rivers region of NSW.
+I’m on 6 acres of fertile soil here in the northern rivers region of New South Wales in Australia.
 It’s about a 10 minute drive in from the coast.
 Yep, it’s glorious here this time of year.

 I’m leaning over the balcony of this beautiful bush retreat.
 There’s bush all around and a series of ponds making their way down the hill toward the road.
 I’m taking in the dusk and ‘gobsmacked’ at just how loud it gets.
 I thought the road noise in Sydney could get bad!
 Check out the audio and you’ll see what I mean.
 Pictures just ‘dont do it justice’.